Wetumpka, Alabama: Geography

-Wetumpka is located southwest of the center of Elmore County at (32.540972, −86.207726), and sits on both sides of the Coosa River 5 mi northeast of its confluence with the Tallapoosa River, where they merge to become the Alabama River.
+Wetumpka is located southwest of the center of Elmore County and sits on both sides of the Coosa River 5 mi northeast of its confluence with the Tallapoosa River, where they merge to become the Alabama River.

 The city is situated astride the Fall Line, where the Appalachian foothills give way to the flat Gulf Coastal Plain.

 The city is located along many major US and state routes, notably U.S. Route 231, which runs east of downtown, leading north 28 mi to Rockford and south 18 mi to downtown Montgomery.
 Alabama State Route 14 runs west to east through the downtown area, leading east 22 mi to Tallassee and southwest 17 mi to Prattville.
 Other state highways that run through the city include Alabama State Route 9 and Alabama State Route 170.

 Downtown Wetumpka covers two city blocks, and is bordered on the northwest by the Coosa River.
 The Bibb Graves Bridge crosses the river here, and is the city's most recognizable landmark.
 Directly across the bridge are the city's three antebellum churches, the First Methodist, First Presbyterian, and First Baptist.
 On January 19, 2019, a tornado destroyed the First Presbyterian church and badly damaged the first Baptist church.

 According to the U.S. Census Bureau, the city has a total area of 27.2 sqkm, of which 26.2 sqkm is land and 1.0 sqkm, or 3.66%, is water.